forfuturellc/fpush/docs/configuration.md

 The tool uses a Configuration file, named `.ftpush.toml`, by default.
 The file should be written in [TOML][toml].

+If `--config-path <path>` is used, the file pointed to by `<path>` is used.
+Otherwise, the file is expected to exist in the current working directory of the process.

 **Warning:** The current implementation requires the file end with the `.toml` extension.